patromi/tracardi-stmp-connector/README.md

 # SMTP Plugin

-The purpose of this plugin is to send emails using SMTP servers.
+The purpose of this plugin is to send e-mail using SMTP servers.
 The plugin supports sending HTML messages.

 # Configuration